nikhiljha/aeneid/README.md

 <img src="https://user-images.githubusercontent.com/2773700/127755383-955cdd1f-8f8a-4c9a-b6a0-8203729ce4b8.png" align="right"
      alt="aeneid-meme" width="300" height="300">

-GitHub's "teams" feature is basically a free, zero-ops [IdP](https://en.wikipedia.org/wiki/Identity_provider).
+If you squint, GitHub is basically a free, zero-ops [IdP](https://en.wikipedia.org/wiki/Identity_provider) that provides SSH public keys.
 Let's use it to authenticate to OpenSSH!
-You _probably_ shouldn't use this in production, but I can't stop you.

 ## What / How?

-1. GitHub provides an API to ensure that a given user is in a given team within a given org.
-GitHub also provides an endpoint (`/username.keys`) to retrieve someone's SSH keys.
+There are two ways to use `aeneid`.
+You can configure both methods at once.

-2. OpenSSHd provides a way to execute an arbitrary binary before user login, and then reads its stdout to grab SSH public keys.
-Failing that, it falls back to `authorized_keys`.
-Learn more by running `man sshd_config`.
+1. You set a list of `{unix_username = "github_username"}` pairs in the `overrides` section of `/etc/aeneid.toml`.
+These users will be able to login with the SSH keys they have saved on their GitHub account.
-3. Glue them together and you get this project.
+2. You create a GitHub organization, with a team inside it that has some members.
+You configure `/etc/aeneid.toml` with an API key.
+As long as these users remain in the organization and team, they'll be able to login to OpenSSH via public key.

 ## Installation